 Prior notification is the basis for the enforcement of the foreign investment screening system and an important source of information that is used not only for screening but also for ex post facto monitoring and planning under the system.
-In particular, Japan's foreign investment screening system requires more prior notification than those in other countries (see 3 (2) above).
-For this reason, how to deal with foreign investors' failure to submit prior notification (a non-notified case) is one of the important policy issues related to the foreign investment screening system (see (7) below).
+In particular, Japan's foreign investment screening system requires more prior notification than those in other countries (see 3 (1) above).
+For this reason, how to deal with foreign investment screening system requires to submit prior notification (a non-notified case) is one of the important policy issues related to the foreign investment screening system (see (7) below).